-Focusing on special areas and topics, workshops and monthly meetings are held in the form of research presentations and symposia.
+Focusing on special areas and topics, workshops and meetings are regularly or occasionally held in the form of research presentations and symposia.
 In addition to those held in Tokyo, various events are also held by local branches.
-These events are announced in ‘Tenki’, in branch reports, and on the web.
+These events are announced in Tenki, in branch reports, and on the web.

 The Meteorological Society of Japan presents the following annual awards for accomplishments in the field of meteorology.